seregioo/hindmarsh-rust/BIO_P2_HIDALGO_SIMON.md

 ## Closed loop of a neural circuit

 This bidirectional synapse connection synchronizes two Hindmarsh-Rose models with chaotic activity.
 The synaptic models used for this interaction are a both chemical and inhibitory, one fast and the other slow.
 The interaction shows that both synapses, despite being in a chaotic regime, regularize their activity to synchronize themselves in antiphase ([Figure 3](#figure-3)).
-Nevertheless, it shows overlap in some spikes due to some loss of synchronization that gets corrected with the evolution of the interaction (because of the synapses)-
+Nevertheless, it shows overlap in some spikes due to some loss of synchronization that gets corrected with the evolution of the interaction (because of the synapses).

 <table>
   <tr>